ndronos/c-nomorph/HowStufWorks.md

 If you do not place a return statement in a function, the function returns when it reaches } and return a random value (many compilers will warn you if you fail to return a specif value).
+In C, a function can return values of any type: int, float, char, struct, etc.

 (HowStuffWorks, 2017) pp. 5 & 12